supertree-toolkit/stk/doc/gui.rst

 combination of the non-monophyletic taxa.
 Note that this produces a tree file containing the unique trees only or a matrix for each source tree in the dataset.
-The output are stored in the given format, with each tree permuted stored in a seperate directory, given by the tree name (e.g.
+The output are stored in the given format, with each tree permuted stored in a separate directory, given by the tree name (e.g.
 Hill_etal_2001_1).
 The filename given is used, making it easy to script the creation of the mini-supertrees.